Wednesday, October 16, 2019

 Several Werelupes rose and began carrying objects forward, depositing them at his feet.
 “Rare neggs from the Snowager’s cave, Lord,” one of them said, presenting the neggs with a deep bow and looking up to see his ruler nod in satisfaction.

 Another set down a cloth sack and unfastened the top, letting a rainbow glow bathe her muzzle.
-“Bottled faeries, my liege,” she said.
+“Bottled Faeries, my liege,” she said.
 “Balthazar sends his regards.”
 The king nodded again.

 A hush fell over the hall as the king did a double-take at the human.
 “You—you really found me an owner?” he asked, looking back up at his subject in disbelief.